dkenken/reading-notes/cloud.md

 ## **INTRODUCTION**

-In today's lesson, we will have thorough undrestanding of how Git, GitHub and Terminal functionate and the effectiveness of these powerful tools.
+In today's lesson, we will have thorough undrestanding of the functionalities Git, GitHub and Terminal functionate and the effectiveness of such powerful tools.

 ### **TABLE CONTENT**
 - Git